bbauska/JS-Design/js-design.md

     gist](https://gist.github.com/472783/e8bf47340413129a8abe5fac55c83336efb5d4e1),
     Ben Alman

-## A Highly Configurable And Mutable Plugin {#a-highly-configurable-and-mutable-plugin .unnumbered}
+## A Highly Configurable And Mutable Plugin

 > Like Alex Sexton's pattern, the following logic for our plugin isn't
 > nested in a jQuery plugin itself.
 We instead define our plugin's logic